ahrvoje/Click2014/README.md

 A simple clicking puzzle game implemented in HTML5 during one holiday afternoon.
 I enjoy playing it for years, so I decided it's about time to port it to web.

-Until further notice, preview is available at:
+Until further notice, game is available at:
 https://dl.dropboxusercontent.com/u/22729464/Click2014/index.html

 <p align="center">